-The average teacher in the Philippines is starting to get paid more.
-With the Salary Standardization Law of 2019, the national average public school teacher’s salary in 2021–2023 will be higher than their private-sector counterparts by around 65 to 87%.
+The average teacher in the Philippines is starting to get paid more which means more money.
+With the approval of the Salary Standardization Law of 2019 (Republic Act 11466), the national average salary of public school teachers will be higher than their private-sector counterparts by around 65 to 87%.

-The said increases as per RA 11466, are scheduled in four tranches — from the year 2020 until the year 2023.
-The increases will be per Salary Grade (SG) and step corresponding to the position.
+The salary increases, as per RA 11466, are scheduled in four tranches — from the year 2020 until the year 2023.
+The increase will be per Salary Grade (SG) and corresponds to the teacher’s rank and position.

-Skeptics warned that the economic downturn caused by the pandemic could jeopardize the said increase.
-But DepEd assured that there is enough funding for the wage hike for teachers this year and until 2023.
+While skeptics warned that the economic downturn caused by the pandemic could jeopardize the said increase, the Department of Education assured that there is enough funding for the wage hike for teachers.

-The salary increases of teachers in the Philippines starting 2020 until 2023 are shown in the following table:
+The new monthly salary of public teachers in the Philippines starting in 2023 are shown in the following table:

 Teacher 1 (Salary Grade 11)

-This is an entry-level position.
-Teacher 1 is now getting P27,000 which is ~6% higher compared to last year.
-It’s important to take into consideration that teachers’ salary in the Philippines is generally lower for entry-level.
+It’s important to take into consideration that this is an entry-level position and the teacher’s salary in the Philippines at this level is generally lower.
 But not a bad one.

 Teacher 2 (Salary Grade 12)